oracle/coherence-operator/docs/samples/coherence-deployments/storage-disabled/other/README.md

 * [src/main/helm/](src/main/helm) - Helm chart files

-**Note**: If you want to enable Prometheus or log capture, set the following properties in the `helm install` command to `true`.
-These properties are set to false by default.
-However, in this sample, these properties have been set to `false` for completeness.
+> **Note:** If you want to enable Prometheus or log capture, ensure you set the appropriate properties for the Coherence Operator install:

 * Prometheus: `--set prometheusoperator.enabled=true`